TinyML Design Contest for Life-Threatening Ventricular Arrhythmia Detection: TinyML Designs for VA Detection

+The third-place team adopts the conventional machine learning approach (i,e., decision tree) to conduct VA detection.
+The objective of the team's design is to make a trade-off between the practical performances (i.e., latency and memory footprint) and the detection performance (i.e., VA detection accuracy).
+Utilizing conventional machine learning on hand-crafted features, the team chooses to gain a higher score in latency and memory footprint by scarifying the score in accuracy.

-Team \textit{MIT-HAN-Lab} adopts the decision tree to conduct VA detection. \textit{MIT-HAN-Lab} efficiently detects the VAs and non-VAs by counting the number of peaks in the waveform. \textit{MIT-HAN-Lab} first defines a factor $peak\_detection\_value$ with the value of $waveform.std() \times 2.0$.
+Specifically, as shown in Fig.~\ref{fig-design-mit}, the team first determines the number of peaks in the waveform (IEGM segment) as the feature.
+To precisely count the number of peaks, the team defines a factor $peak\_detection\_value$ with the value of $waveform.std() \times 2.0$.
 The factor scales the standard deviation of the waveform to obtain the peak detection value.
-Points in the IEGM segment that are bigger than this value are recognized as peaks.
-Then \textit{MIT-HAN-Lab} defines the threshold parameter as a decision boundary used to classify whether or not the IEGM segment is labeled with VAs (positive) or non-VAs (negative).
-In order to maximize the $F_{\beta}$ score, \textit{MIT-HAN-Lab} tunes the factor and threshold parameters of the decision tree via Bayesian search provided by Weights \& Biases Sweeps.
-The implementations of the top 3 teams can be accessed at \url{https://tinymlcontest.github.io/TinyML-Design-Contest/Winners.html}.
+Points in the IEGM segment that are higher than this hurdle are recognized as peaks.
+The average number of peaks for different labels is shown in the first step in Fig.~\ref{fig-design-mit}.

+Next, as shown in Fig.~\ref{fig-design-mit}, the team defines a threshold parameter as a decision boundary used to classify whether or not the IEGM segment is labeled with VAs (positive) or non-VAs (negative) based on the number of peaks.
+In order to maximize the $F_{\beta}$ score, the team tunes the factor and threshold parameters of the decision tree via Bayesian search provided by Weights \& Biases Sweeps.
+The final threshold is set to 9.215 and the factor is set to 2.095 for the highest comprehensive score.
+The implementation details of the third-place team can be accessed at \url{https://github.com/mit-han-lab/iccad-tinyml-open}.